Posted by Bob Jonkman on 30th April 2012

 Key by Quasimondo is used under a Creative Commons by-nc license.

-Tags: certificate authority, gpg, key, keysigning, keysigning party, man in the middle, party, pgp, PKI, public key infrastructure, signature, signing, trust, web of trust
+Tags: certificate authority, Crypto, gpg, key, keysigning, keysigning party, man in the middle, party, pgp, PKI, public key infrastructure, signature, signing, trust, web of trust

 Posted in PGP/GPG, privacy | 1 Comment »